MicroEJ/docs/VEEPortingGuide/vgImage.rst

 --------------

 MicroVG provides the API `VectorImage.filterImage()`_ to decline an image in another image using a 4x5 color matrix.
-The resulting image is a copy of the original image (plus color transformation) stored in the MicroUI images heap.
+The resulting image is a copy of the original (plus color transformation) stored in the MicroUI images heap.
 The implementation is responsible for the image's lifecycle: allocation and release (already implemented in the :ref:`section_vg_cco`).

 Buffered Vector Image
 =====================

-This kind of image is a `ResourceVectorImage`_ where the application can draw into.
+This image is a `ResourceVectorImage`_ that the application can draw into.
 More specifically, the drawings are not *performed* but *stored*.

 The concept consists in storing the compatible MicroUI drawings [#note_uibvi]_ and all MicroVG drawings into a commands list.